kedacore/keda-docs/content/docs/2.10/scalers/influxdb.md

         |> filter(fn: (r) => r._measurement == "stat")
       authToken: some-auth-token
       authTokenFromEnv: INFLUXDB_AUTH_TOKEN # Optional: You can use this instead of `authToken` parameter.
 See details in "Parameter List" section
-      metricName: influx-metric # Optional: This value will default to organization name if not set by the user (metrics name value would be then `influxdb-influx_org`)
+      metricName: influx-metric # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version `2.12`.
+Optional: This value will default to organization name if not set by the user (metrics name value would be then `influxdb-influx_org`)
 ```

 **Parameter list:**